 The central government may raise short-term foreign loans via two Commercial Paper programmes, one European (ECP programme) and one US programme (USCP programme).
 They may be used both as part of the central government's liquidity reserve and to facilitate a build-up of the foreign exchange reserve.
 Unlike T-bills, commercial papers, CPs, are non-standard products with a very high degree of flexibility.
 The issues can, for example, be adjusted in terms of settlement date, maturity (up to 12 months) and currency.
 The central government can issue up to USD 12 billion in each of the two programmes.
 Under the USCP programme, all issuances are in dollars, while it is possible to issue in a number of currencies, including dollars and euro, under the ECP programme.
 CPs are issued as zero-coupon securities directly to an investor through the central government's counterparties in the programmes.
 The market for CPs is typically very deep.
 The CP programmes therefore provide the central government with a quick and flexible access to liquidity.

-Market makers in the government's CP programmes
+Dealers in the central-government's CP programmes

 |ECP programme||USCP programme|